 Now that we’ve discussed how to read the performance chart, we can look at the relationship between speed and torque.
 In this section, we will outline the relationship between speed and torque and explain the limits of each before considering the further effect of voltage on these parameters.

-Assuming the motor is driven at a fixed voltage, there are two points that describe the peak performance for a motor at each extremity.
-“No load speed” (N/L) and “stall torque”
+Assuming the motor is driven at a fixed voltage, there are two points that describe the peak performance of a motor at each extremity.
+“No-load speed” (N/L) and “stall torque”

 - The stall torque represents the point at which the motor has reached its maximum operational load.
 At this point, the shaft will no longer rotate and the motor will be in a “stalled” condition.
 Please note that the motor must not be operated to stall as this will almost certainly lead to premature failure